larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 the Internet and she's was at Sun, and I think she's now at
 Microsoft or whatever.
-But she was in the logo group and she had a idea for a card programmer.
+But she was in the Logo group and she had a idea for a card programmer.
 So this this device.
 Was three plexiglass strips and the